-The term “market abuse” essentially covers the offences of insider dealing and market manipulation.
-In this section you will find various items of information related to market abuse, trading rules, insider dealing, market manipulation and suspicious Transactions.
+The term “market abuse” is generally used to talk about insider dealing and market manipulation.
+This section contains information about market abuse, trading rules, insider dealing, market manipulation and suspicious transactions.

 Market abuse may also arise where investors suffer damage, either directly or indirectly, because other individuals:

 - have made use of confidential information (insider dealings);